No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

 # Remapping Generative Grammar
-他動詞はA verb BというFunctor性、写像性を内包する概念。
+We reinterpret Chomsky’s Generative Grammar framework through the lens of Conceptual Topology, to reveal how syntactic form is sustained through underlying semantic continuity.

-これら知識を合わせるとチョムスキーによる生成文法を以下のように書き換えることができる
+Let us consider the sentence:

-She has a dog with a long tale.
+*She has a dog with a long tail.*

-上記文章を樹形図に書き直すと以下のとおりです。
+We begin by transcribing this into a standard syntactic tree:

 ```
 S
-├── NP (主語)
+├── NP (subject)
 │   └── PRP: She
-├── VP (述語)
+├── VP (predicate)
 │   ├── V: has
-│   └── NP (目的語)
+│   └── NP (object)
 │       ├── Det: a
 │       ├── N: dog
-│       └── PP (前置詞句)
+│       └── PP (prepositional phrase)
 │           ├── P: with
 │           └── NP
 │               ├── Det: a